Tycro-Games/tycro-games.github.io/_projects/GS Map Editor.md

 ![Final border rendering result combining distance fields with HQX upscaling showing smooth country borders](../assets/media/gs_map/demo_final.gif)
 *Final technique used to render borders*

 Given the complexity of vector approaches and the performance cost of mesh generation, I settled on a **hybrid image-based technique**.
-This approach breaks down if the map is very zoomed in, however, it looks good from most distances.
+This approach breaks down if the map is very zoomed in; however, it looks good from most distances.
 The steps for this effect are the following:

 - Generate **Distance Field** from `Color` + `Lookup` maps
 - Sample the distance field to create the **gradient**